ehudreiter/accuracySharedTask/README.md

 * word_docs: word documents used in human experiments.
 Page 6 includes the texts (same as in texts directory) and links which human subjects can use to get data about the games
 * gold-standard markup list (GSML), which lists mistakes in these texts.
 This is a comma separated file, with cells encased in double quotes.

 Data for the games is available at [SportSett](https://github.com/nlgcat/sport_sett_basketball) (extended relational database) or [Rotowire](https://github.com/harvardnlp/boxscore-data) (original Rotowire JSON data).
-GSML [gsml.xlsx](https://github.com/ehudreiter/accuracySharedTask/blob/main/gsml.csv) has ID's for SportSett, and line numbers for Rotowire.
+The [games.csv](https://github.com/ehudreiter/accuracySharedTask/blob/main/games.csv) file has (will shortly be added) ID's for SportSett, and line numbers for Rotowire (the test set)